Bulgarisation: Initial Changes

+Change in Direction

+Following the death of Stalin, Todor Zhivkov rose to the leadership of the Bulgarian Communist Party and the country by extension.
+Under Zhivkov, the conception of the Bulgarian nation was further developed, and Bulgarianisation campaigns were carried out vigorously.
+By the 1960s, new versions of the Bulgarianisation campaigns of the pre-communist era were implemented.
+In the 1956 census, the number of ethnic Macedonians in Bulgaria was 187,789 individuals, despite pressures by the Bulgarian authorities to declare as Bulgarians.
+By 1958, the Bulgarian Communist Party adopted the stance that Macedonian nation did not exist.
+Individuals and whole families who identified especially strongly or vocally as ethnic Macedonians were forced to resettle in towns in northern Bulgaria.
+In the 1965 census, the number of ethnic Macedonians in Bulgaria dropped to 9,632 individuals.
+Zhivkov mentioned a "manoeuvre" he had employed, known only to four persons, to turn the all the population of the region of Pirin Macedonia into Bulgarians "within a few days".
+This was described by researchers as "statistical genocide" of the Macedonian minority.

-The idea that Bulgarian Turks shared a Slavic and Christian origin with the Bulgarians originated in the 1960s during Zhivkov's rule.
+Notably, the idea that Bulgarian Muslims shared a Slavic and Christian origin with the Bulgarians originated in the 1960s during Zhivkov's rule, though claims that "Bulgaro-Mohammedans" were essentially Bulgarian originated earlier.
 The regime in Sofia often fell back on claims that the Ottoman Empire had planned and executed the "Islamization" and "Turkification" of Bulgaria.
 In 1985, a senior Bulgarian Communist Party official proclaimed that “The Bulgarian nation has no parts of other peoples and nations”.

+Revival Process

-Notable among the Bulgarianisation campaigns of the Zhivkov era was the "Revival Process", a 1980s attempt to assimilate the Turkish population of Bulgaria.
-During the "Revival Process" assimilation efforts increased and those Muslims who had not already been made to adopt new sufficiently Bulgarian names in place of their original Turkish or Islamic names were made to do so.
+Notable among the Bulgarianisation campaigns of the Zhivkov era was the "Revival Process", a 1980s attempt to assimilate the Muslim population of Bulgaria.
+During the "Revival Process" assimilation efforts increased and those Muslims who had not already been made to adopt new, sufficiently Bulgarian names in place of their original Turkish or Islamic names were made to do so.
 The "Revival Process" was followed by the "Big Excursion" which saw the expulsion of over 300,000 Bulgarian Turks from the country (and subsequent return of some of the victims).
-Following the fall of Todor Zhivkov, the "Revival Process" was reversed and people were free to revert to previous names or adopt the names they wished.
+Following the fall of Todor Zhivkov, the "Revival Process" was reversed and people were free to revert to their previous names or adopt new names as they wished.
 Regardless, some of those who had been made to adopt a "Bulgarian" name continued using both it and their restored name.